nondescryptid/opendoc-state-court-judgments/2019_SGMC_15/report.md

 13     The Accused testified that on the day of the incident, she was waiting for a car park lot at the Car Park for about two minutes when she noticed that a car was trying to emerge from a lot just behind her car.
 She moved her car forward to allow the car to emerge.
 When she tried to reverse park her car into the lot, the Complainant suddenly just rushed her car forward to try to take that lot.
 No indicator signal was given.
 She then came down from her car and approached the Complainant.
 The Accused said she could have asked the Complainant “_what do you want?”._ She cannot remember what exactly she had said to the Complainant but her intention was to ask her nicely.
 The Accused said although she was always loud, she denied using any foul language at the Complainant.
 After a conversation of about 20-30 seconds with the Complainant, she decided to wait for another lot.
 Another lot soon became available and she parked her car in that lot.

-14     The Accused then walked towards the staircase at Exit B. She said at that time she was not conscious of the route she was taking.[\[note: 11\]](#Ftn_11) She then noticed that the Complainant’s car was still parked at the same lot.
+14     The Accused then walked towards the staircase at Exit B. She said at that time she was not conscious of the route she was taking.[^11] She then noticed that the Complainant’s car was still parked at the same lot.
 She then walked along the right side of the Complainant’s car.
-When she reached the aisle between the car and the parapet behind the Complainant’s car[\[note: 12\]](#Ftn_12), she remembered that she had forgotten to take her mobile phone.
+When she reached the aisle between the car and the parapet behind the Complainant’s car[^12], she remembered that she had forgotten to take her mobile phone.
 She then walked back to her car to retrieve her mobile phone.
 She did this by walking around the Complainant’s car from the back and along the left side of the car.
-After retrieving her mobile phone, she went to the market by walking along the aisle between _her car_ and the parapet.[\[note: 13\]](#Ftn_13) She spent about an hour at the market.
+After retrieving her mobile phone, she went to the market by walking along the aisle between _her car_ and the parapet.[^13] She spent about an hour at the market.
 When she came back from the market to her car, she saw that a man was taking pictures of either her or her car.
 He was with the Complainant.
 She said there was a commotion but she just ignored it and drove home.
 The Accused denied causing the scratch on the Complainant’s car as shown in P9 to P12.
 She said there was no reason for her to do so as she was not upset with the Complainant for taking the parking lot.

-15     In cross-examination, when asked by the learned deputy public prosecutor (DPP) if it would have been more logical for her to take the same route to walk back to her car when she realised that she had forgotten her mobile phone, instead of going one round around the Complainant’s car as seen in the footage, the Accused said she cannot explain if that would have been more logical or not but said that that was how “_most of us will walk”[\[note: 14\]](#Ftn_14)_.
+15     In cross-examination, when asked by the learned deputy public prosecutor (DPP) if it would have been more logical for her to take the same route to walk back to her car when she realised that she had forgotten her mobile phone, instead of going one round around the Complainant’s car as seen in the footage, the Accused said she cannot explain if that would have been more logical or not but said that that was how “_most of us will walk”[^14]_.

-16     When asked by the Court why she did not just walk directly from where she had parked her car to the staircase at Exit B but instead took a rather roundabout way of walking beside the Complainant’s car, the Accused said that the route she took was shorter as it was a “diagonal route” whereas the direct route from where she had parked her car to the staircase at Exit B was an L-shape route, which was longer.[\[note: 15\]](#Ftn_15)
+16     When asked by the Court why she did not just walk directly from where she had parked her car to the staircase at Exit B but instead took a rather roundabout way of walking beside the Complainant’s car, the Accused said that the route she took was shorter as it was a “diagonal route” whereas the direct route from where she had parked her car to the staircase at Exit B was an L-shape route, which was longer.[^15]

 17     The DPP also put the Accused that from the footage, when she was approaching the front right of the Complainant’s car, she was seen transferring something from her left hand to her right hand and that she had used it to scratch the Complainant’s car.
 The Accused disagreed.

-18     When asked by the Court why she had said in her police statement[\[note: 16\]](#Ftn_16) at \[3\] that she took the staircase down to the market after she had retrieved her mobile phone from the car when it was her evidence in court during cross examination that she took lift B, the Accused at first said that she had made a mistake in her police statement as she had always taken the staircase down to the market.[\[note: 17\]](#Ftn_17)
+18     When asked by the Court why she had said in her police statement[^16] at \[3\] that she took the staircase down to the market after she had retrieved her mobile phone from the car when it was her evidence in court during cross examination that she took lift B, the Accused at first said that she had made a mistake in her police statement as she had always taken the staircase down to the market.[^17]

 19     However, when the trial resumed after the lunch break, the Accused changed her evidence and claimed that she “_cannot remember exactly_” whether she had taken lift B to the market and that normally she “_would have gone down the staircase_”.
-She then explained that as the police statement was taken only days after the incident, her recollection of the incident was probably fresher then and hence she had “_probably_” taken the staircase down.[\[note: 18\]](#Ftn_18)
+She then explained that as the police statement was taken only days after the incident, her recollection of the incident was probably fresher then and hence she had “_probably_” taken the staircase down.[^18]

-20     When asked by the DPP why she did not take the same route to go the staircase at Exit B after retrieving her mobile phone from her car, i.e, by walking past the Complainant’s car again, the Accused explained that as by this time she was already at the back of her car, as opposed to at the driver side of her car earlier, it was natural for her to walk along the aisle behind her car to go to the staircase at Exit B.[\[note: 19\]](#Ftn_19)
+20     When asked by the DPP why she did not take the same route to go the staircase at Exit B after retrieving her mobile phone from her car, i.e, by walking past the Complainant’s car again, the Accused explained that as by this time she was already at the back of her car, as opposed to at the driver side of her car earlier, it was natural for her to walk along the aisle behind her car to go to the staircase at Exit B.[^19]

 ## MY DECISION

 #### (A)   The Law on Circumstantial Evidence

 21     It was not in dispute at the close of the trial that the Prosecution relied solely on circumstantial evidence to prove the charge against the Accused.
 It is trite law that the circumstantial evidence on which the prosecution relies must, in the final analysis, “inevitably and inexorably” lead the court to a single conclusion of the accused’s guilt- _PP v Chee Cheong Hin Constance_ \[2006\] 2 SLR (R) 24 at \[77\].
-Further, the standard of proof required to prove the accused’s guilt is that of beyond a reasonable doubt.[\[note: 20\]](#Ftn_20) On what amounts to beyond a reasonable doubt, the Court of Appeal in _Took Leng How v PP [\[note: 21\]](#Ftn_21)_ at \[28\] cited the following passage by Denning J in _Miller v Ministry of Pensions_ \[1947\] 2 All ER 372 at 373 with approval:
+Further, the standard of proof required to prove the accused’s guilt is that of beyond a reasonable doubt.[^20] On what amounts to beyond a reasonable doubt, the Court of Appeal in _Took Leng How v PP [^21]_ at \[28\] cited the following passage by Denning J in _Miller v Ministry of Pensions_ \[1947\] 2 All ER 372 at 373 with approval:

 _“That degree is well settled.
 It need not reach certainty, but it must carry a high degree of probability.
 Proof beyond a reasonable doubt does not mean proof beyond the shadow of a doubt.
 The law would fail to protect the community if it admitted fanciful possibilities to deflect the course of justice.
 If the evidence is so strong against a man as to leave only a remote possibility in his favour which can be dismissed with the sentence “of course it is possible but not in the least probable,” the case is proved beyond reasonable doubt, but nothing short of that will suffice.”_